ajcwebdev/ajcwebdevblog/content/blog/ajcwebdev/2020.05.21-a-long-history-of-databases/index.md

 ---
 title: a long history of databases
 date: "2020-05-21"
-description: Database Managament Systems, Data Models, and Query Languages.
+description: database managament systems, data models, and query languages
 ---

 > There are no widely accepted definitions for the terms data-base systems or information systems.